vishaljoshi005/Java-Web-Mis/Readme.txt

 	2 For alumni url pattern ="./alumniregister"
 	3 For Login = "./login"

+102.1 URL pattern for the get requests
+	1.ViewAlumni.java and DeleteAlumni.java has get methods handlers.
+If problem occures then url pattern of the should be changed.

 103. AlumniBean class:
 	DATE: Is taken as string from the jsp and inside the bean class it is converted to the sql accepted format to insert in the sql.